 - Sunflower seeds and pumpkin seeds: the crust of this chocolate cheesecake is made with seeds rather than nuts.
 I used sunflower and pumpkin seeds, but sunflower seeds alone work great too.
 They have a mild, neutral flavor and a firm yet tender texture.
 If you prefer nuts over seeds, go ahead and use nuts.

-- Dates: a cornerstone in many raw desserts - Medjool dates - bind all the seeds together and impart a sweet, complex flavor.
-Medjool dates are the best - soft and juicy - but other types of dates work too.
-Just be sure to soak them first, so they soften up and blend easily.
+- Dates: a cornerstone in many raw desserts – Medjool dates – bind all the seeds together and impart a sweet, complex flavor.
+Medjool dates are soft and juicy, so I like those, but other dates work too.
+Just be sure to soak them first so they soften up and blend easily.

 Cheesecake Filling